ramsey/composer-install/README.md

 - uses: "ramsey/composer-install@v1"
 ```

-There is no need to set up a separate caching step since ramsey/composer-install
+:bulb: There is no need to set up a separate caching step since ramsey/composer-install
 handles this for you.

 ### Input Parameters